 There are three levels of court in British Columbia.
 The first level, the Provincial Court, is a trial court that hears the majority of criminal cases, including those involving youth.
 It also hears small claims cases between $5,001 and $35,000, traffic cases, and some family matters.

 The Supreme Court is the highest trial court in British Columbia.
-It hears civil cases over $35,000, family law cases involving divorce and custody, as well as serious criminal cases.
-The Supreme Court also hears appeals of Provincial Court cases.
+It hears civil cases over $35,000, family law cases involving divorce or property, as well as serious criminal cases.
+The Supreme Court also hears appeals of some Provincial Court cases.

 The Court of Appeal is the highest court in the province.
 It hears appeals from: